 Borderlands 3 rumours have been swimming around the industry for a while now.
-It quickly earned worst-kept-secret status in the years following Borderlands 2's smash success, but developer Gearbox has mostly steered attention toward its two spinoffs and the short-lived Battleborn for thirsty Vault Hunters.
+It quickly earned worst-kept-secret status in the years following Borderlands 2's smash success, but developer Gearbox has mostly steered attention toward its two spinoffs and the short-lived Battleborn.
 Apart from an outright confirmation that some sort of Borderlands development definitely exists, we haven't heard much news about what's next for the looter shooter series, or when we can expect to learn Borderlands 3's release date.

-When Walmart Canada briefly put up Borderlands 3 in its new releases section shortly before E3, we got our hopes up for a conference appearance.
-It wasn't to be, but we know the game is surely coming.
+When Walmart Canada briefly put Borderlands 3 in its new releases section before E3, we got our hopes up for a conference appearance.
+It wasn't to be.
 In the meantime we've gathered everything we know here about Borderlands 3's release, rumors about characters and setting, and what else you should expect.
 Check back for updates as we learn more.

 What is Borderlands 3's release date?

 There's no official release date (or even an official announcement) for Borderlands 3, but an earnings call from publisher Take-Two points to a possible release between holiday 2018 and fall 2019.

 Because Borderlands 3 hasn't been officially announced yet, Gearbox has kept silent on a specific date, even though it was entertaining concepts as far back as 2012.
 Publisher Take-Two seems keen on a potential 2018-2019 launch window, as suggested by an investors call report from March 2017.
 In it, CEO Strauss Zelnick included a “highly anticipated new title from one of 2K's biggest franchises” as part of the publisher's fiscal 2019 outlook, a span of months ranging between October 2018 and September 2019.